-- 1) please be reminded there are NO LATE PORTFOLIO SUBMISSIONS. - 2) PORTFOLIO IS DUE ON LAST DAY OF INSTRUCTION - 3) not submitting portfolio on time results in UW grade that eventually turns into F. - 4) NO LATE SUBMISSIONS! - 3.
+- 1) Portfolio folder contain ting all assignments is due last day of instruction. - 2) please be reminded there are NO LATE PORTFOLIO SUBMISSIONS. - 3) not submitting portfolio on time results in UW grade that eventually turns into F. - 4) NO LATE SUBMISSIONS! - 3.
 COURSE SCHEDULE: THE CALENDAR OF STUDIO PROJECTS, REQUIRED MATERIALS, AND IMPORTANT DATES